Skip to Main Content

 • Ensure you have removed any Protected Health information.

-• Ensure you have removed any identifying information.
+• Ensure you have removed any information required as part of ethics approval.

 • Records can still be edited after they have been published.
-Both the researcher face and the public facing record will have a version history, but only the researcher can click to view older versions of the record.
+Both the researcher view and the public view of the record will have a version history, but only the researcher can view previous versions of the record.

 Edit in batch